-- The largest increases in are older population have occurred in the 80-84 years cohort (18% rise) and our 85+ years cohort (23% rise).
+- The largest increases in the older population have occurred in the 85+ years cohort (26% rise).

-- Health related quality of life among older people in Liverpool is the worst among the core cities and the third lowest level in the country.
+- Health related quality of life among older people in Liverpool is the worst among the core cities and the fourth lowest level in the country.

 - Falls are the largest cause of emergency hospital admissions for older people, and significantly impact on long term outcomes.
-Liverpool has the highest rate in the country for falls injuries among older people, with around 2,365 admissions each year.
+In 2017/18, Liverpool had the second highest rate in the country for falls injuries among older people, with around 2,200 emergency hospital admissions due to falls annually.